pkivolowitz/asm_book/README.md

 * A preprocessor that acts on any `#` preprocessor command like `#include`.
 These commands are not part of C or C++.
 Rather they are commands to the preprocessor.

+  Note that `gcc` will invoke the C preprocessor only if your assembly language file ends in `.S` - capital S. It may not be invoked if your file ends in a lower case s or any other file extension.

 * The *actual* compiler, whose job it is turn high level languages such as C and C++ into assembly language.